hellooks/CDNet/README.md

 * pytorch 1.12.0
 * ``pip install -r requirements.txt``

-Go check them out if you don't have them locally installed.
 ## Usage
 ```sh
 $ git clone https://github.com/hellooks/CDNet
 ```
 ## Citation
 If you find the repository helpful in your resarch, please cite the following papers.
 ```sh